Judge approves $2.46 billion Boy Scouts reorganization plan

 The Boy Scouts of America said it is pleased the court has approved its reorganization plan.

-“We continue to be enormously grateful to the survivor community, whose bravery, patience, and willingness to share their experiences have been instrumental in the formation of this Plan,” the organization said in a statement
+“We continue to be enormously grateful to the survivor community, whose bravery, patience, and willingness to share their experiences has been instrumental in the formation of this Plan,” the organization said in a statement.

 The Boy Scouts said the perspectives and priorities of the survivors ”will be ingrained in the BSA’s programming moving forward.”